aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/_index.md

 A: Generally, Bzip2 or LZMA provide higher compression for text, but they are slower than Deflate.
 Test both to find the right balance.

 **Q: Is there a way to encrypt files while creating the zip archive?**
 A: Yes, Aspose.Zip supports AES encryption.
-You can set a password on the ZipArchive object before saving.
+You can set a password on the ZipArchive object before saving, enabling **zip file encryption c#**.

 **Q: Do I need to worry about file name encoding?**
 A: Aspose.Zip automatically handles Unicode filenames, but you can explicitly set the encoding if you need compatibility with legacy systems.

-## Conclusion
-In the realm of file compression, Aspose.Zip for .NET stands out as a versatile and powerful tool.
-From compressing single files to managing multiple files without compression, and optimizing settings for superior performance, this suite of tutorials covers it all.
-Level up your file management skills and enhance your .NET applications with Aspose.Zip!

 ---

-**Last Updated:** 2025-12-05
+**Last Updated:** 2026-02-05
 **Tested With:** Aspose.Zip for .NET (latest release)
 **Author:** Aspose